lightdash/lightdash/docs/docs/references/metrics.md

 ```

 ## Metric Categories
 Each metric type falls into one of these categories.
-The metric categories tell you whether the metric type is an aggregation and what tyupe of fields the metric can reference:
+The metric categories tell you whether the metric type is an aggregation and what type of fields the metric can reference:

 ### Aggregate metrics:
 Aggregate metric types perform (surprise, surprise) aggregations.
 Sums and averages are examples of aggregate metrics: they are measurements summarizing a collection of data points.